rangle/angular-training-slides/slides/src/content/services.md

 ## Converting requests into promises

-Using `toPromise()`, we can convert observables returned from Angular's http into promises
+`toPromise()` converts observables returned from the http client into promises

 ```ts
   search(term: string) {